vic/clap-nix/README.md

   # Typically you'd want to inspect the `opts` attribute in order to
   # know what options the user assigned values to.
-  # Notice that it basically follows the same structure a `lsc` has.
+  # Notice that it basically follows the same structure a `slac` has.
   #
   # Note: Accessing `opts` will make sure that all options correspond to
   # their defined type, by virtue of using `lib.evalModules` -more on this later-,